Universality for bond percolation in two dimensions: Universality of arm exponents

-These definitions are illustrated in Figure \ref{fig:separated_fences}.
+These definitions are illustrated in Figure~\ref{figseparatedfences}.

-In the proof of the forthcoming Proposition \ref{arm_extension} (and nowhere else), we shall make use of a piece of related notation introduced here.
-Let $k=2j \ge 2$, and let $\eta$ and $I$ be as above.
-As explained in the proof of Lemma \ref{lem:hook}, the event $\Arm_k(n)$ of Section \ref{sec:mainp} requires the existence of an alternating sequence of open and open$^*$ paths joining the set $\{x_0,y_0,x_1,y_1,\dots,x_{j-1}\}$ to the boundary $\pd B_n$.
-Let $\Arm_k^{I} (n)$ be the sub-event in which the exterior endpoints of the open (\resp, open$^*$) paths lie in $I_1,I_3,\dots,I_{k-1}$ (\resp, $I_2,I_4,\dots,I_k$), and in addition these exterior endpoints have associated paths as given in (ii)--(iii) of the above definition of an $\eta$-exterior-fence.
+In the proof of the forthcoming Proposition~\ref{armextension} (and nowhere else), we shall make use of a piece of related notation introduced here.
+Let $k=2j \ge2$, and let $\eta$ and $I$ be as above.
+As explained in the proof of Lemma~\ref{lemhook}, the event $\Arm_k(n)$ of Section~\ref{secmainp} requires the existence of an alternating sequence of open and open$^*$ paths joining the set $\{ x_0,y_0,x_1,y_1,\ldots,x_{j-1}\}$ to the boundary $\pd B_n$.
+Let $\Arm_k^{I} (n)$ be the sub-event in which the exterior endpoints of the open (resp., open$^*$) paths lie in $I_1,I_3,\ldots,I_{k-1}$ (resp., $I_2,I_4,\ldots,I_k$), and in addition these exterior endpoints have associated paths as given in (ii) and (iii) of the above definition of an $\eta$-exterior-fence.

 We now state the separation theorem.
-The proof is omitted, and may be constructed via careful readings of the appropriate sections of \cite{Kesten87,Nolin}.
-There is a small complication arising from the fact that the endpoints of box-crossings are not necessarily vertices of the lattice, and this is controlled using the uniform upper bound $L$ on the lengths of embeddings of edges.
+The proof is omitted, and may be constructed via careful readings of the appropriate sections of~\cite{Kesten87,Nolin}.
+There is a small complication arising from the fact that the endpoints of box-crossings are not necessarily vertices of the relevant graph, and this is controlled using the uniform upper bound $L$ on the lengths of embeddings of edges. \begin{theorem}[(Separation theorem)] Let $k \in\NN$, and $\si\in\{0,1\}^k$.
+For $\beta_0 >0$, $M\in\NN$, and $\eta_0>0$, there exist constants $c > 0$ and $n_1 \in\NN$ such that: for any pair $(G,\PP)$ with $\beta(G,\PP) > \beta_0$ and $n_0(G)\le M$, for all $\eta,\eta' > \eta_0$ satisfying (\ref{eta}), all $\eta$-landing-sequences $I$ and $\eta'$-landing-sequences $J$, and all $N \geq n_1$ and $n \geq2N$, we have